DaVikingMan/FalconXOS/SECURITY.md

 ## Supported Versions

-Every version of TerminalXOS supports security updates.
+Every version of FalconXOS supports security updates.
 The versions which will be released will also support security updates

 ## Reporting a Vulnerability